-Combined Major in Economics and Business Administration, BA

-Five Economics courses and supporting courses in other departments:

-ECO 112 - Principles of Macroeconomics

-ECO 113 - Principles of Microeconomics

-ECO 312 - Intermediate Macroeconomics

-ECO 313 - Intermediate Microeconomics

-ACC 221 - Introduction to Financial Accounting

-ACC 222 - Introduction to Managerial Accounting

-BUS 242 - Principles of Management

-or BUS 200 - Exploring Business as a Vocation

-MKT 252 - Principles of Marketing

-FIN 331 - Financial Management

-or MIS 379 - Quantitative Methods for Business and Economics and MIS 260 - Problem Solving for Business

-One upper division Economics course elective

-One upper division Business elective

-Graduation Skills

-Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.
+Combined Major in Economics and Business Administration, BA Five Economics courses and supporting courses in other departments: - ECO 112 Principles of Macroeconomics - ECO 113 Principles of Microeconomics - ECO 312 Intermediate Macroeconomics - ECO 313 Intermediate Microeconomics - ACC 221 Introduction to Financial Accounting - ACC 222 Introduction to Managerial Accounting - BUS 242 Principles of Management - or BUS 200 Exploring Business as a Vocation - MKT 252 Principles of Marketing - FIN 331 Financial Management or MIS 379 - Quantitative Methods for Business and Economics and MIS 260 - Problem Solving for Business One four-credit upper division Economics course elective One four-credit upper division Business elective Graduation Skills Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.
 The Quantitative Reasoning (QR) graduation skill can be met by completing two courses: (1) ECO 112 or 113 (QF) and (2) MIS 379 or ECO 318 or ECO 490 (QA).
 Consult your department chair or academic advisor if you wish to choose an alternative approach to meeting the QR graduation skill.
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

-Major in Mathematical Economics, BS

-ECO 112 - Principles of Macroeconomics

-ECO 113 - Principles of Microeconomics

-ECO 312 - Intermediate Macroeconomics

-ECO 313 - Intermediate Microeconomics

-ECO 416 - Mathematical Economics

-ECO 490 - Research Methods in Econometrics

-MAT 145 - Calculus I

-MAT 146 - Calculus II

-MAT 245 - Calculus III

-MAT 246 - Linear Algebra

-MAT 373 - Probability and Statistics I

-MAT 374 - Probability and Statistics II

-MAT 324 - Analysis

-or MAT 369 - Modeling and Differential Equations in the Biological and Natural Sciences

-or MAT 377 - Operations Research

-Two upper division economics course electives

-Recommended Courses:
+Major in Mathematical Economics, BS ECO 112 - Principles of Macroeconomics ECO 113 - Principles of Microeconomics ECO 312 - Intermediate Macroeconomics ECO 313 - Intermediate Microeconomics ECO 416 - Mathematical Economics ECO 490 - Research Methods in Econometrics MAT 145 - Calculus I MAT 146 - Calculus II MAT 245 - Calculus III MAT 246 - Linear Algebra MAT 373 - Probability Theory MAT 374 - Statistical Theory and Applications MAT 324 - Analysis or MAT 369 - Modeling and Differential Equations in the Biological and Natural Sciences or MAT 377 - Operations Research Two four-credit upper division economics course electives Recommended Courses: